N.Ireland parties urged to work together after Sinn Fein win

 “The U.K. government’s position is we want to secure a deal with the EU.
 We’re very clear about that,” Lewis told the BBC Sunday.
 “We have worked very hard on that for over a year now across a series of conversations.
 We made proposals.
 The EU haven’t shown any flexibility.”

+“It’s clear from the dynamic that we now see that we won’t get to that position of stability unless and until it is fixed,” Raab said.

+U.S. State Department spokesperson Ned Price also urged Northern Ireland’s political leaders to take the necessary steps to re-establish a functioning government.

-Northern Ireland’s delicate system, which splits power between the largest British unionist party and largest Irish nationalist party, was created by the 1998 Good Friday peace agreement that ended decades of Catholic-Protestant conflict.
+Brexit’s legacy adds an extra challenge to Northern Ireland’s politics, which operates under a delicate system splitting power between the largest British unionist party and largest Irish nationalist party.
+The system was created by the 1998 Good Friday peace agreement that ended decades of Catholic-Protestant conflict.

 If no power-sharing Executive can be formed within six months, a new election may be triggered.